gdmarmerola/gdmarmerola.github.io/_posts/2020-05-23-forest-embeddings-counterfactual.md

 fecf = ForestEmbeddingsCounterfactual(save_explanatory=True)
 ```

-I advise that you read the docstring to know about the parameters and make the tutorial easier to follow!
+I advise you to read the docstring to know about the parameters and make the tutorial easier to follow!
 Before fitting and getting counterfactuals, a good sanity check is doing 5-fold CV, to test the generalization power of the underlying forest model:

 ```python